-Salsa Celtica’s synthesis of Afro Latin Salsa with Scottish and Irish traditional music has taken the band and its music on a remarkable journey, from the village halls of Scotland to music festivals around the globe.
-A potent blend of virtuosity and energy, Salsa Celtica is a respected force on the world music circuit.
+Salsa Celtica’s synthesis of Latin American Salsa with Scottish and Irish traditional music has taken the band on a remarkable journey.

 A short history of a great Scottish Latin adventure